heleth/GCP_PDE/README.md

     2. access to a specific port of the GCE machine where a Datalab runs
     * in combination of Datalab and BigQuery, you can interectively run queires on massive dataset and get result in a pandas.DataFrame

+* Cloud DataProc
+  - managed Hadoop ecosystem (e.g. : Hadoop, Pig, Hive, Spark etc.)
+  + notes
+    - suitable for terabytes or petabytes of data
+      (for gigabytes or terabytes of data, running my own Hadoop cluster is more efficient than Cloud Dataproc)
+    + benefits of DataProc except basic cloud benefits (e.g. scalability)
+      - can store data on GCS, not on cluster
+        (if you store data on cluster, you have to keep them up 24-7.) so, you need to make cluster up only while you do some colculation.
+      - DataProc cluster and preemptible VM machine are beautiful pair
+    + basics about Hadoop
+      - Hadoop : distributed processing system
+      - HDFS : distributed file systems
+  + how to use (way 1, simplest way from course 1)
+    0. in Cloud SLQ instance, allow access from the IP address of the machine which user owns (e.g. Cloud Shell)
+    1. create DataProc instance
+    2. authorize access from DataProc instance to Cloud SQL instance via `gcloud sql instances patch` command
+    3. create and run a DataProc job from GCP console
+      - you select job type (e.g. PySpark) and script (e.g. .py file on GCS) here
+  + how to use (way 2, detailed way from course 2)
+    1. create and connect Cloud Dataproc machienes from CLI (gcloud command from Cloud Shell or GCE instance) or REST API
+      - GCE instance is better than Cloud Shell because only the former has SLA.
+    2. create a GCS bucket for staging Dataproc
+      - you can use a GCS bucket to stage (1) Dataproc application or data files, (2) Dataproc initialization scripts and output
+      - by creating initializing-scripts for Dataproc clusters, you can automate cluster creation with Cron, Jenkins, etc.
+        (e.g. : add a node when PySpark job file is added.)
+    3. setting fire wall setting of Dataproc nodes from GCP console to connect to Dataproc cluster from your browser
+    4. now, you can use hadoop like ...
+      1. access to hadoop GUI such as below from your local browser (how : access to <external_IP_of_hadoop_master_node>:<port> from the browser)
+        - applicatons interface : you can see all hadoop jobs running
+        - administration interface : you can see informations, files and logs of hadoop nodes
+  + configurations on creating a instance
+    - zone : if data is on GCS, zone should be matched
+    - master node : setting up clusters
+      1. single node : use only single Hadoop node for experimentation
+      2. standard : use 1 master node
+      3. high availability : use 3 master node (tolerant of instance-loss)
+    - machine type : select among machines with various number of CPUs and memories
+      - if you want additional memory, you can select "highmem" machine types
+    - preemptible worker nodes
+      - you can use it only for processing, not for hdfs (reason : it disappers anytime)
+      - maximum 50/50 ratio between persistent and preemptible machine is recommended to reduce the likelihood of job failure

 * Cloud Datastore
   - persistent hashmap database to scale up to *terabytes* (in comparison, relational database (e.g. Cloud SQL) has limit of a few gigabytes)